tuckertwo/led-matrix-platform-signs/led-matrices.md

 | RD A2      | Bit 2 for row selection |
 | RD A3      | Bit 3 for row selection |

+## Driving cycle
+A complete driving cycle, during which a screenfull of pixels are displayed, works as follows: the column cycle, described below, is run once for each row, starting with row 0 and ending with row 7.
+For each column cycle, leave the RD bits as they were, then input 192 bits of data on CD SI while strobing CD CLK;
+these bits will be displayed on the selected row of the first and second lines, with the first 96 bits going on top and the latter 96 bits going on the bottom.
+Once finished, set RD A0-A3 to high to disable row drive, then set CD LE to high momentarily, then set RD A0-A3 to the row number to display the pixels.
+Wait an appropriate time, then move on to the next row.

 ## Cable pinouts
 ### Power connector (PL3)
 | Pin | Function |